Table Of Contents

 - Trattoria Bolognese da Mauro

-Schnitzel is a typical dish in Milan.
 However, two types that are often offered in restaurants should be distinguished: elephant’s ear and cotoletta alla milanese.
-For purists, the giant, boneless schnitzel (elephant’s ear) cannot be considered the true Milanese one.
+For purists, the giant, boneless schnitzel (elephant ear) cannot be considered the true Milanese schnitzel.
 According to them, it tastes different and has nothing to do with the traditional dish.

-So when we talk about cotoletta alla milanese, we are referring to a very specific cut of meat that is taken from the veal loin and has the bone, fried in butter and breaded with stale but not old white bread crumbs.
-In addition, the temperature of the flame is also important to consider.
+When we talk about cotoletta alla milanese, therefore, we are referring to a very specific cut of meat that is made from veal loin and has the bone, fried in butter and breaded with stale but not old white bread crumbs.

 Osteria Brunello